rbowsley/lamplighthelp/source/16-12-1_Global_Settings-_People_and_Orgs.markdown

    You can change this so that additional searches will be carried out if there are fewer than three results, for example.
 By putting a larger number here, {{Lamplight}} will search for more records, but searching will be slower.

 The top-right search bar works in the following way:
     - If you enter a number, it will search for profile IDs, {{work}}/{{referral}}/{{outcome}} IDs, or case IDs.
     - If you enter an email address, it will search email addresses.
-    - If you enter a date, it will search date fields in profiles.
+    - If you enter a date, it will search custom date fields in profiles (so you can search by date of birth, for example)
-    - If it looks like a postcode, it will search in the postcode field.
+    - If your search term looks like a UK postcode, it will search in the postcode field.
     - If you enter a series of letters, it will search full names.

+Once this first search is done:
     - If the number of results is below the limit set in this configuration option, it will then search the Alternative Name field in profiles.
-    - If the number of results is still below this limit, it will search for names that sound like the search term provided (using the Metaphone algorithm).
+    - If the number of results is still below this limit, it will search for names that sound like the search term provided.

 ### Adding New Profiles